cs-uob/COMS10013/docs/assessment.md

 use the problem sheets (and their solutions) as your main source of exercises to solve and revise.

+## Allowed Materials in the Exam

+You are allowed to use a calculator, this is in fact highly recommended.
+Your calculator needs to be able to do roots, powers, and trigonometry; you do not need a calculator that can do statistics, vector/matrix algebra or integrating and differentiating as you're supposed to work that out by yourself.

+You are allowed and may be required to use the [PDF of statistical tables](https://uob.sharepoint.com/:b:/r/teams/grp-COMS10013/Shared%20Documents/statistics/tables.pdf) distributed along with the unit, and some statistics questions may ask you to enter the closest value in the table for something that you have worked out.

+You are allowed to use notes that you have written yourself, whether by hand or digitally.

+You are not allowed to use Wolfram Alpha, python, or any other calculating software or programming language.

 ## Academic Integrity

 From the university information: